Dedication. Transparency. Results.

 The Florida Civil Rights Act and Title VII of the Civil Rights Act of 1964 prohibit work discrimination.
 This includes discrimination in recruiting, hiring, promotion, compensation, disciplinary actions, training, and job evaluations.
 Yet, despite this, employers continue to willfully or negligently discriminate against employees and job applicants.

-It is illegal for an employer to discriminate against a person due to their:
+It is illegal for an employer to discriminate against a person based on their:

-- Age - The Age Discrimination in Employment Act of 1967 (ADEA) protects applicants and workers who are 40 years old and older.
-They are protected from discrimination based on age during the hiring process when determining compensation, promotions, discharge, and more.
+- Age - The Age Discrimination in Employment Act of 1967 (ADEA) protects applicants and workers who are 40 years old and older from discrimination during hiring, compensation, promotions, discharge, and more.

-- Race - It is illegal to treat an employee unfairly in any work-related decision because of their race or racial characteristics.
+- Race - Unfair treatment in any work-related decision due to race or racial characteristics is illegal.

-- Disability - The Americans With Disabilities Act (ADA) prevents employers from discriminating against individuals with disabilities in the workplace.
+- Disability - The Americans With Disabilities Act (ADA) prevents workplace discrimination against individuals with disabilities.

-- Gender - Employers are prohibited from making employment decisions based on gender, including hiring, firing, pay, promotions, benefits, training, and layoffs.
+- Gender - Employers cannot make employment decisions based on gender, including hiring, firing, pay, promotions, benefits, training, and layoffs.

-- Sexual orientation - Transgender, gay, lesbian, and bisexual individuals have the right to raise claims of sex discrimination and sexual harassment in cases of workplace discrimination.
+- Sexual orientation - Transgender, gay, lesbian, and bisexual individuals can raise claims of sex discrimination and sexual harassment related to workplace discrimination.

-- Religion - It is against the law to discriminate against an employee due to their religious beliefs, regardless of whether these beliefs are from conventional or nonconventional religions.
+- Religion - Discrimination against an employee due to their religious beliefs, whether from conventional or nonconventional religions, is against the law.

 - National origin - Employers are prohibited from treating job applicants and employees unfairly based on their national origin, including accent, ethnic background, and group associations.